seleniumbase/SeleniumBase/README.md

 nosetests my_first_test.py --with-selenium --browser=phantomjs -s
 ```

 After the test completes, in the console output you'll see a dot (``.``) on a new line, representing a passing test.
 (On test failures you'll see an ``F`` instead, and on test errors you'll see an ``E``).
 It looks more like a moving progress bar when you're running a ton of unit tests side by side.
 This is part of nosetests.
 After all tests complete (in this case there is only one), you'll see the "``Ran 1 test in ...``" line, followed by an "``OK``" if all nosetests passed.
-The ``--with-selenium`` option is required for running GUI tests.
+The ``--with-selenium`` option is required for running GUI tests with nosetests (not needed when using pytest).
 If no browser is specified, Chrome will become the default.
 The ``-s`` option is optional, and that makes sure that any standard output is printed immediately on the command line when tests have print statements in them, which makes debugging much easier.

 (NOTE: If you're confused about how SeleniumBase works with Nosetests and Pytest, jump to the [**How SeleniumBase Works**](#how_seleniumbase_works) section to learn more about it.)